Nominative determinism: Background

-In history, before people could gravitate toward areas of work that matched their names, many people were given names that matched their area of work.
+Historically, before people could gravitate toward areas of work that matched their names, many people were given names that matched their area of work.
 The way people are named has changed over time.
 In pre-urban times, people were known by a single name - for example, the Anglo-Saxon name Beornheard.
 (Note: Even the Romans, whose naming system is generally assumed to have used four names, started out with a single name, e.g., Romulus.
 Over the course of fourteen centuries this then first evolved to two names, to three names (e.g., Marcus Tullius Cicero, where Marcus is the praenomen, Tullius the nomen gentilicium, and Cicero the cognomen), back to two names, and finally one name again.)
 Single names were chosen for their meaning or given as nicknames.
 In England, it was only after the Norman Conquest that surnames appear, although some pre-Conquest individuals had a byname, such as Edmund Ironside; these bynames were not hereditary.
 Surnames were created to fit the person, mostly from patronyms (e.g., John, son of William, becomes John Williamson), occupational descriptions (e.g., John Carpenter), character or traits (e.g., John Long), or location (e.g., John from Acton became John Acton).
 Names were not initially hereditary; only by the mid-14th century did they gradually become so.
 Surnames relating to trades or craft were the first to become hereditary, as the craft often persisted within the family for generations.
 (Note: Ancient Roman fathers passed on their cognomen to their children as well.
 According to Gaius Plinius Secundus, better known as Pliny the Elder, cognomina derived from occupations were initially taken from agriculture - for example, Cicero means chickpea.
 Ergo, Marcus Tullius Cicero, the orator, was a descendant of a grower of chickpeas, although it is also said the cognomen was given for the shape of the nose being similar to that of a chickpea.)
 The appropriateness of occupational names has decreased over time, because tradesmen did not always follow their fathers: an early example from the 14th century is "Roger Carpenter the pepperer".